rclone/rclone/docs/content/azureblob.md

 are not modified, specifying "access tier" to new one will have no effect.
 If blobs are in "archive tier" at remote, trying to perform data transfer operations from remote will not be allowed.
-User should first restore by tiering blob to "Hot" or "Cool".
+User should first restore by tiering blob to "Hot", "Cool" or "Cold".

 Properties: